elastic/edot-collector-configurator/docs/creating-components.md

 They encapsulate pieces of YAML that can be parameterized, reused, and referenced within recipes.

+## Quickstart

+- Create a YAML file within the [components](../components/) directory.
+This file must be located within the relevant folder (i.e. `processors` if it's a processor component) and its name MUST be the type of the processor.
+More info on this [below](#location-of-the-component-file).
+- Add at least one configuration to this component file with the contents you need for it.
+Configurations are the only required items in a component, though you should still take a look at the other tools available in case they can help too.

 ## Structure Overview

 Below is the full component structure.
 Only